jonahbeckford/dk/docs/SPECIFICATION.md

 Assets are remote or local files that are inputs to a build.
 All assets have SHA-256 checksums.

+Bundles are a named collection of assets.

-Assets are accessed with the [get-bundle](#get-bundle-id--f-file---d-dir) and [get-asset](#get-asset-moduleversion-file_path--f-file---d-dir) commands described in a later section of the document.
+Assets are accessed with the [get-bundle](#get-bundle-moduleversion--f-file---d-dir) and [get-asset](#get-asset-moduleversion-file_path--f-file---d-dir) commands described in a later section of the document.

 ### Local Paths